London stocks tumble as Russia-Ukraine tensions weigh | Headlines

 - United Kingdom

-British energy stocks fell the least, as oil prices climbed on the prospect of supply disruptions caused by any escalation over Ukraine.
 "Just as the storm of COVID appeared to be receding, the growing expectation of an invasion of Ukraine is the fresh threat now unnerving investors," said Susannah Streeter, senior investment and markets analyst at Hargreaves Lansdown.
+"The impact of the conflict could have on oil and gas prices, the cost of living and inflation in general, that type of angle weighed heavily given the markets are extremely tight," said Craig Erlam, a senior market analyst at Oanda.

-"The twin troubles of a looming conflict and soaring (oil) prices are likely to be behind the plunge in investor confidence."
-The domestically-focussed midcap index lost 2.2%, with industrials and consumer discretionary stocks coming under the most pressure.
+The domestically-focussed midcap index lost 2.0%, with industrials and consumer discretionary stocks coming under the most pressure.
+Sportswear retailer JD Sports fell 3.5%, after Britain fined the firm and Footasylum a combined 4.7 million pounds ($6.34 million) for breaching an order that prevented the firms from integrating further.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)